-Majority of interest rate risk arises from long term financing from banks and financial institutions.
+Majority of interest rate risk arises from long term financing and short term borrowings from banks and financial institutions.
 The interest rate profile of the Company's interest bearing financial instruments is presented in relevant notes to the financial statements.